Documentation Index

 State machine tracing for CFF

-When a function uses control flow flattening, trace_state_machine reconstructs the original control flow:
+When a function uses control flow flattening,trace_state_machine reconstructs the original control flow:

 - Identify the dispatcher: Find the

-- Extract transitions: For each switch case, determine what value the state variable is set to — this gives the edges in the state graph
+while(1)/switch(state)loop and the state variable - Extract transitions: For each switch case, determine what value the state variable is set to — this gives the edges in the state graph

 - Find entry and exit: The initial state value is the entry point; cases that break out of the loop or return are exits